liuzihe02/Meta-Portfolio-Method/README.md

 	- Important variables are:
 		- `comp` : a dataframe summarizing the results, containing Sharpe Ratios estimated with different frequencies
 		- `uni_corr_stats` : a dictionary containing information about the correlations between assets
-		- `weights_MPM` : a dictionary containing the weights for every rebalancing date.
-Each set of weights is a series.
+		- `weights_MPM` : a dictionary containing the weights for every rebalancing

 ## Roadmap